Vinkt massacre: 28 May

 Leopold III and the Belgian Army capitulated in the early morning (4 am, 5 am German time).

 That did not stop the killings in Vinkt.
 Nine hostages were shot after the capitulation.
-The last five victims were forced to dig their own graves beforehand.
+The last five victims had been forced to dig their own grave.

 Total number of victims

 Most sources claim between 86 and 140 victims, 86 being the total number of executed victims.
 The divergence stems from the fact that other historians include the victims in front of the bridge and those 27 killed by the explosion at the church in Meigem.
 The exploded grenade on May 25 was almost certainly German, but the explosion at the church has usually been attributed to Belgian artillery.
 However, there remains a controversy over the church explosion, as some victims later claimed to have seen German officers throw hand grenades into the church, and all women hostages had been taken out of the church just before the explosion, which ensured that all 27 victims of the incident were male.

 A very different picture was painted by the priest who managed to escape on May 27.
 He claimed to have seen dead women and children, even babies.
-Since no corpses of women or children were later found, that would imply, if true, that the scene was later cleaned up, and the real death toll of the executions is much higher than the 86 or 140 usually claimed.
+Since no corpses of women or children were later found, that would imply, if true, that the scene had been later cleaned up and that the real death toll of the executions is much higher than the 86 or 140 usually claimed.
 However, most Belgian historians believe that any additional refugee victims seen by the priest were killed in crossfire and not intentionally.

 Aftermath

-As news of the carnage spread, German press sources denied it or excused it, claiming that Belgian civilians had dressed up as soldiers.
-Although British newspapers knew the exact story, they refused to press the point because it had happened in Belgium.
-They were afraid of being accused that they were repeating the war propaganda claims that they had made in 1914 with the exaggeration of "The Rape of Belgium".
+As news of the carnage spread, German press sources denied it or excused it and claimed that Belgian civilians had dressed up as soldiers.
+Although British newspapers knew the exact story, they refused to press the point since it had happened in Belgium, and they were afraid of being accused of repeating the war propaganda claims that they had made in 1914 with the exaggeration of "The Rape of Belgium".

 Although largely ignored outside Belgium, the events did not go entirely unpunished.
 The German officers were tried after the war.

+The lack of conspicuous commemoration of the massacre in Vinkt has been commented upon by various writers, including the Belgian novelist Xavier Hanotte.